craddis1/CosmoWAP/docs/source/install.rst

 .. note::

-   CosmoPower is only required if you want to sample over cosmological parameters in MCMC.
-Fisher matrix forecasting and all other CosmoWAP functionality work without it.
+   CosmoPower is mainly required if you want to sample over cosmological parameters in MCMC.
+Fisher matrix forecasting and all other CosmoWAP functionality are pretty quick without it.